I beg to move,

 A changing world means that a large proportion of under-immunised children are located in middle-income countries or fragile and conflict-affected states.
 We must ensure that our aid investments are fit for purpose and can reach these children, no matter where they are.
 The UK should be focused on reaching the poorest children, not the poorest countries.
 We must also not forget that malnourished children do not respond as well to vaccinations.

 To ensure that vaccines are most effective, investment in infrastructure is vital.
 Strong and functioning health systems are required to deliver vaccines.
 It is essential that at the same time as investing in immunisation systems, we invest in strengthening health systems.
 This will enable more vaccines to reach more children and allow for the easier introduction of new vaccines.
 Gavi must continue and increase its investment in its work to strengthen health systems, which must be tailored to meet countries’ needs, and the UK must ensure that its bilateral work on health systems strengthening complements Gavi’s work.
-Investing in immunisation delivers on impact beyond immunisation to the whole health system, because reaching every child with free vaccines requires multiple points of contact with a health system, and offers the opportunity to increase access to multiple health services, such as nutrition, making vaccines excellent value for money and central to achieving universal healthcare.
+Investing in immunisation delivers on impact beyond immunisation to the whole health system, because reaching every child with free vaccines requires multiple points of contact with a health system and offers the opportunity to increase access to multiple health services, such as nutrition, making vaccines excellent value for money and central to achieving universal healthcare.

 Polio funding has had a far-reaching impact by, for example, supporting 70% of global surveillance systems and funding health workers who deliver other essential vaccines and health interventions.
 But polio eradication efforts could be compromised as countries struggle to mainstream polio essential functions into weak health systems.
 Domestic resource mobilisation and country ownership are key to managing the transition, yet in the 16 polio-priority countries, the average Government expenditure on routine immunisation within immunisation budgets is just 31%.

-The UK must continue to prioritise polio transition as an issue in order to ensure not only a polio-free world, but that it is working with countries to help them understand and plan for a transition away from polio funding.
+The UK must continue to prioritise polio transition as an issue to ensure not only a polio-free world, but that it is working with countries to help them understand and plan for a transition away from polio funding.
 I ask the Government to redouble their commitments to vaccinations and to make ambitious commitments to financing Gavi and the GPEI in their upcoming replenishments over the next 18 months and remain a leader in the global immunisation efforts.

 I also ask the Government to ensure that the focus of global immunisation efforts is on reaching those left behind who currently receive no vaccines at all.
 We need to ensure that all investment in immunisations is focused on strengthening immunisation systems so that every child receives the full schedule of recommended vaccines.